Deepali-Kundwani/Quiz/README.md

-A quiz containing questions to check how better you know me?
+A quiz containing questions to check how better do you know me?
 Displaying highest score at the end.